تعداد نشریات | 54 |

 چکیده | ||

-The present research was an attempt aimed at the investigation of whether or not complementary oppositions (COs) in the Glorious Qur'an have been translated accurately from Arabic into English.
-The theoretical framework was grounded in Halliday and Hassan's theory of lexical cohesion (1976), focusing on lexical cohesive devices in the three selected translations of Cos in Surah al-An'aam.
-Cos have been defined as paired semantic oppositions, where the negation of one reinforces the other.
-This qualitative study employed an analytical-documentary method to assess the translations.
-Translators often encounter challenges with various aspects, including collocations in translation, striving to maintain both meaning and form.
-The selected theoretical framework of Halliday and Hassan (1976) focused on lexical cohesive devices, including repetition, collocations, and sense relations.
-The study aimed primarily to examine the lexical coherence of those selected translations and to analyze the lexical relationships between their English CO equivalents, serving as essential lexical cohesive devices.
-The study utilized Arabic CO examples extracted from Seyyedi and Baghojary (2020) and their corresponding English translations by Arberry (1955), Pickthall (1930), and Qaraa'i (2005), extracted from Tanzil Qur'an Navigator (www.tanzil.net).
-The findings indicated that Arberry's translation, among others, exhibits superior lexical coherence due to its alignment with the Qur'anic style and the frequent use of collocations and contrasting repetition. | ||
+This study investigates whether complementary oppositions (COs) in the Glorious Qur’ān have been accurately translated from Arabic into English.
+The research is based on Halliday and Hasan's (1976) theory of lexical cohesion, focusing on lexical cohesive devices in three selected translations of COs in Surah Al-An'aam.
+COs are defined as paired semantic opposites, where the negation of one reinforces the meaning of the other.
+This qualitative study employs an analytical-documentary method to evaluate the translations.
+Translators often face challenges, particularly with collocations, as they strive to preserve both meaning and form.
+The selected theoretical framework by Halliday and Hasan (1976) examines lexical cohesive devices such as repetition, collocations, and sense relations.
+The primary objective is to assess the lexical coherence of the selected translations and analyze the lexical relationships between English CO equivalents, which function as key cohesive devices.
+The study uses Arabic CO examples from Seyyedi and Baghojary (2020) alongside their English translations by Arberry (1955), Pickthall (1930), and Qaraa'i (2005), sourced from the online Tanzil Qur’ān Navigator.
+Findings indicate that Arberry’s translation demonstrates the highest lexical coherence due to its alignment with the Qur’ānic style and frequent use of collocations and contrasting repetition. | ||

 کلیدواژهها | ||